-Since GWs from PBHs inspiralling inside NSs encode the information about the internal structure of NS and are detectable by ground-based GW observatory, the EMRIs consisting of a sub-solar-mass PBH and a NS can be used to probe the NS EoS, the internal NS structure and physics under extreme conditions.
-To realize this idea, it is necessary to model the GW waveforms for the EMRIs accurately.
-The numerical-relativity simulations of a BH with mass $0.5~M_\odot$ captured by a NS with mass $1.4~M_\odot$ indicate that current GW models are unable to accurately characterize the system \citep{Markin:2023fxx}.
-We aim to provide accurate GW waveforms for sub-solar-mass PBHs inspiralling inside NSs.
+Since GWs from PBHs inspiraling within NSs encode information about the internal structure of NSs and are detectable by ground-based GW observatories, the EMRIs comprising a sub-solar-mass PBH and an NS can be utilized to probe the NS EOS, the internal NS structure, and the physics under extreme conditions.
+To realize this concept, it is essential to model the GW waveforms for the EMRIs accurately.
+Numerical-relativity simulations of a black hole with a mass of $0.5~M_\odot$ captured by an NS with a mass of $1.4~M_\odot$ indicate that current GW models fail to accurately characterize the system \citep{Markin:2023fxx}.
+We aim to provide accurate GW waveforms for sub-solar-mass PBHs inspiraling inside NSs.
 For the first time, we solve Einstein equations to obtain the metric inside the NS and then numerically calculate the orbital motions of PBHs inside the NS by taking the dynamical friction, accretion, and GW radiation into account.
-We then calculate GWs from PBHs inspiralling inside a NS using three different EoS models, BSk21, BSk26 and QHC21AT to investigate the internal NS structure and the capability of ground-based detectors to distinguish the EoS models for NS.
+We then calculate GWs from PBHs inspiraling inside an NS using three different EOS models: BSk21, BSk26 and QHC21AT, to investigate the internal NS structure and the capability of ground-based detectors to distinguish between the EOS models for NSs.
+Since we are concerned about a PBH inspiraling inside an NS after a long inspiral evolution outside the NS, we focus on a circular orbit only.
 We use the units $G=c=1$.